Roux-en-Y Gastric Bypass Surgery in Sydney

 Roux-en-Y Gastric Bypass vs Sleeve Gastrectomy

-However, there are circumstances when we might recommend a Roux-en-Y.
+There are circumstances when we might recommend a Roux-en-Y.

 A Roux-en-Y is considered for patients with poorly controlled Type II Diabetes Mellitus.
-While the Single Loop/Mini Gastric Bypass may offer better diabetes control for some patients, for others who suffer from problematic reflux symptoms, they may do better with a classical Roux-en-Y Gastric Bypass.
+While the single loop/mini gastric bypass may offer better diabetes control for some patients, for others who suffer from problematic reflux symptoms, they may do better with a classical Roux-en-Y gastric bypass.
 Our surgeons will advise on your individual case.

-We would also consider using a Roux-en-Y Gastric Bypass as a revision from a prior Bariatric surgical procedure, such as a Gastric Band or Gastric Sleeve/Sleeve Gastrectomy.
+We would also consider using a Roux-en-Y gastric bypass as a revision from a prior Bariatric surgical procedure, such as a gastric band or gastric sleeve/sleeve gastrectomy.

 common Roux-en-Y Gastric Bypass questions